txthinking/tun2brook/README.md

 ### Pure Go

-No C, No CGO, written in Pure Go, can be used in any OS, such as Linux, macOS, Android, iOS, etc...
+No C, No CGO, written in Pure Go, can be used in any OS, such as Linux, macOS, Windows, Android, iOS, etc...

 > Windows, need to install [tap-windows](http://swupdate.openvpn.net/community/releases/tap-windows-9.21.2.exe) first, Copyright OpenVPN Technologies, Inc.